-When you smell the odor emitting from your athletic base layer clothing, you know it’s time for a wash.
+Way before you smell the odor emitting from your athletic base layer clothing, it’s time for a wash.
 Washing base layers correctly is the only way to retain their incredible qualities.
 Simply tossing items in the washer without understanding the necessary steps risks ruining your favorite base layers.
 Continue reading about how to properly wash your thermal base layers and some additional care tips!

 What Are Base Layers Made Out Of?

 Most exercise clothing consists of synthetic materials.
 They’re designed to wick moisture and create a cooling effect on the skin.
 Base layers function similarly.

 At Hot Chillys, we make our base layer clothing from a blend of durable polyester and a small percentage of spandex for an easy fit.

 When you follow these efficient steps to wash your base layers, you can make sure your base layers withstand several years of outdoor activities!

 Firstly, separate the clothing into different loads by color.
 If you wash all colors together, you risk darker clothes bleeding onto whites and lighter clothing items.